reelyactive/hlc-server/README.md

 Options
 -------

-You can create an instance of hlc-server with any or all of the following options (the ones shown are the defaults):
+You can create an instance of hlc-server with any or all of the following options (what's shown are the defaults):

     {
       httpPort: 3001,